B4eva/weatherapp/README.md

 This project is my second task at the SideHustle.

-A simple app that shows temperature changes and other weather properties at every giving time
+A simple app that shows temperature changes and other weather properties at every giving time in Yaounde, Cameroon

 In this project i make use of **OpenWeather api**